Login

 Advantages and Uses of Nonionic Surfactants

-Nonionic surfactants are surfactants whose molecules contain ether groups that do not dissociate in aqueous solution as the main hydrophilic group, and their surface activity is reflected by neutral molecules.
-Nonionic surfactants have high surface activity, good solubilization, washing, antistatic, calcium soap dispersion and other properties, less irritation, and excellent wetting and washing functions.
-The applicable pH range is wider than that of general ionic surfactants, and it can also be used together with other ionic surfactants.
-Adding a small amount of nonionic surfactants to ionic surfactants can improve the surface activity of the system.
-Nonionic surfactants can be divided into polyoxyethylene type, polyol type, alkanolamide type, polyether type, amine oxide type, etc. according to the structure of the hydrophilic group.
+Nonionic surfactants are surfactants whose molecules contain ether groups that do not dissociate in aqueous solution as the main hydrophilic group.
+Their surface activity is reflected by neutral molecules.
+Nonionic surfactants have high surface activity, good solubilization, washing, antistatic, calcium soap dispersion, and other properties, with minimal irritation and excellent wetting and washing functions.
+They have a broader applicable pH range than general ionic surfactants and can also be used with other ionic surfactants.
+Adding a small amount of nonionic surfactants to ionic surfactants can enhance the system's surface activity.
+According to the structure of the hydrophilic group, nonionic surfactants can be divided into polyoxyethylene type, polyol type, alkanolamide type, polyether type, amine oxide type, etc.

 For more information, please visit Non Ionic Surfactant Wholesalers.